iandouglas/ini-to-cardcannon/_output/little_shop/stories.md

-I am redirected to ("/admin/users/6") because the merchant is now a regular user And I see a flash message indicating the user has been downgraded The next time this user logs in they are no longer a merchant Only admins can see the "downgrade" button
+I am redirected to ("/admin/users/6") because the merchant is now a regular user And I see a flash message indicating the user has been downgraded The next time this user logs in they are no longer a merchant All items for sale by this user are disabled
+Only admins can see the "downgrade" button
 Only admins can reach any route necessary to downgrade the merchant to user status
 ```